 Our tip

 You can't get enough of the spectacular New York panorama?
 Well, then your next stop is the Top of the Rock observation deck on the 70th floor of the Comcast Building in Rockefeller Center.
-Also built in the 1930s, the Rockefeller complex is particularly known for its opulent Christmas decorations.
+Built in the 1930s, the Rockefeller complex is particularly known for its opulent Christmas decorations.
 The famous black-and-white photograph "Lunch atop a Skyscraper" by Charles C. Ebbets, which shows construction workers having lunch high up on the skyscraper, was also taken at Rockefeller Center.

 Today, the Rockefeller Center is still the perfect place for photography lovers.
 Top of the Rock is entirely outdoors, so you can take beautiful pictures of your surroundings (including the Empire State Building) without interfering glass windows.
 Architecture lovers will also have a good time, because the construction of the observation deck creates the impression of being on the top deck of a 1930s ocean liner.